swissup/swissup.github.io/m1/extensions/easyslider/backend.md

 # Admin interfaces

 We provide interfaces that allow you to manage settings of sliders and slides directly in Magento backend.
-Depending on slider type that you’ve chosen, you can configure a lot of effect types, some different animation and control types.
+You can configure a lot of effect types, some different animation and control types.
 Also Easy Slider interface allows you to specify duration and frequency for each slider.

 ![Manage sliders interface](/images/m1/extensions/easyslide/manage-sliders.png)